*This post may contain affiliate links for which I earn commissions.*

 Your brain will start digging into those files of memories and out of the blue, it may just locate the perfect story for your page.

 One consideration though.
-You might want to think about people who will read your journaling in future.
+You might want to think about people who will read your journaling in the future.
 They weren’t there with you, so they might be oblivious to the facts.

 Remember to write straight from your heart.
 Remember to share your simple stories.